talex-touch/talex-touch/docs/src/about/team.md

       Our Team
     </template>
     <template #lead>
-      The development of TalexTouch is guided by the first-class team, thanks goes to these pople.
+      The development of TalexTouch is guided by the first-class team, thanks goes to these people.
     </template>
   </VPTeamPageTitle>
   <VPTeamMembers